alexhlim/wine-quality/white-wine/md-files/white-wine-quality.md

    - **quality**: score given to the wine between 0 (lowest) and 10 (highest).

 ### Goal
-The goal is to understand and identify what qualities make a good white wine, and pinpoint how exactly each characterisitc positvely or negatively can affect the the quality of white wine.
-This dataset can either be approached by using classification or regression.
-Today, I will attempt to understand the relationships utilizing regression.
-By understanding these relationship, I can make better decisions when purchasing wine.
+The makeup of wine contributes to its overall quality.
+So what factors affect the quality of white wine and to what magnitude and direction?
+Given this dataset, there are two approaches: classification or regression.
+Since we already explored classification through the [red wines project](../../red-wine/md-files/1.red-wine-exploratory-data-analysis.md), I will be utilizing the regression approach with this project.

+Through the regression approach, I want to outline specific factors that correlate posivitely with good quality wine.
+In doing so, this can help wine producers better target ther wine production process to create the highest quality wine possible.

 ## Exploratory Data Analysis (EDA)